pinefoambath/mas-android-triptracker/README.md

     - Connect your computer and phone with a USB cable.
     - Allow USB Debugging on your phone when prompted.
     - Run the app: in Android Studio, select your device from the "device dropdown" and click Run to start the app on your phone.

+## Developers: using the app directly

+If you simply want to use the app, without creating a full developer environment: a signed APK is available in app/release folder.
+Simply transfer the file "app-release.apk" in here to your Android phone.
+You are now able to use the app on your phone, without going via Android Studio.

 ## Usage
 - Starting a Trip: Open the app and use the 'Start Trip' button to begin tracking your journey.